Even though social media algorithms are constantly changing, they aren't out to hide your content from the masses.

 Twitter's Timeline Algorithm

-Whereas Facebook makes most of the decisions for you on what will show up in your Facebook News Feed, Twitter's historically taken a very different approach with what they call the "Timeline."
+Whereas Facebook makes most of the decisions about what will show up in your Facebook News Feed, Twitter's historically taken a very different approach with what it calls the "Timeline."

 How It Works